-Together we can rise up
+Together we can

-What can we do in the UK?
+What can we do?

-The UK is a historical polluter, burning fossil fuels that have contributed to the loss and damage being experienced today.
+The UK and Ireland are both historical polluters, burning fossil fuels that have contributed to the loss and damage being experienced today.

-Like other rich, polluting countries the UK has continually blocked calls from climate-vulnerable countries to establish a loss and damage fund.
+Rich, polluting countries have continually blocked calls from climate vulnerable countries to establish a loss and damage fund.

-The UK is still seen as a world leader on climate, and so the UK Government must fully support an international loss and damage fund and use its influence to persuade other countries to do the same.
+The UK and Ireland are still seen as world leaders on climate, so our governments must fully support an international loss and damage fund and use their influence to persuade other countries to do the same.

-As UK residents, we can influence the government to act, but only if we rise up.
+We can influence our governments to act but only if we rise up.